 Cultural Harmony Plan

-The City had conducted the following public engagement activities to seek feedback on the draft Cultural Harmony Plan 2019–2029.
+In September and October 2019, the City conducted the following public engagement activities to seek feedback on the draft Cultural Harmony Plan 2019–2029:

 - Three Public Open Houses held at the following locations: